-- 1/2 tablespoon avocado oil mayonnaise, plain Greek yogurt, or regular mayonnaise
+- 1/2 tablespoon avocado oil mayonnaise (can use regular mayonnaise or plain Greek yogurt)

 - 1/2 tablespoon white wine vinegar

-- 1 scallion thinly sliced (white and green parts)
+- 1 scallion (thinly sliced – both white and green parts)

-- 1/2 pound shrimp cooked and cut into bite-sized pieces
+- 1/2 pound shrimp (cooked, cut into bite-sized pieces)

 - kosher salt